 Who to Call After a Motorcycle Accident

 After an accident, it can be scary, shocking, and humbling.
 It is perfectly normal to take your time trying to sort out what happened, and hopefully count your blessings that you were wearing gear and are not severely injured.
-Once the moment has slowed down, you will need to contact your insurance agency and in some cases, a motorcycle accident lawyer.
+Once the moment has slowed down, we recommend you contact a motorcycle accident lawyer.

 If there is another party involved, you should have documentation of what they claimed for personal injury and damage to their property.
-The same consistency in that reporting will be key for settling disputes between two insurance agents or if they try to take you to court for being at fault.
+The same consistency in that reporting will be key for settling disputes between insurance companies.

 In the event you are an accident victim and the other party has fled, you should look to get any eyewitness accounts or information that may help your case.
 Law Tigers offers a $10,000 hit-and-run reward to help find and prosecute these reckless people.